Gather documents and information

 - Notice of Assessment from CRA (applicable to repeat filers only)

-- World Income Statement Form (For first time filers - one copy goes to the St. John's Taxation Centre and another copy to the International Taxation Centre in Ottawa)
+- World Income Statement Form (For first time filers - the copy goes to the Sudbury office)

 - Please bring your Direct deposit information from your bank

 - Individual Tax Number (ITN) Application (If no SIN)